Gavin supports clients on international M&A, investment and governance matters.

-Gavin has particular expertise in public takeovers, private capital, VC/growth capital and shareholder engagement.
+Gavin has particular expertise in public takeovers, private capital, strategic board advice and shareholder engagement.
 Sector focusses in technology, media & telecoms, financial services, and real estate.
 He regularly advises on matters involving complex or novel structures, distressed M&A, and contentious or crisis situations.

-- Bharti Group on its US$1bn consortium acquisition with the UK Government of the OneWeb satellite group from a US bankruptcy process
+- Bharti Group, the UK Government and OneWeb on equity investments in the OneWeb satellite group from SoftBank, Hughes Network, Eutelsat and Hanwha totalling US$2.7bn, and Bharti Group on its US$1bn consortium acquisition with the UK Government of OneWeb from a US bankruptcy process

-- Arris International plc on the US$7.4bn public takeover by CommScope Inc
+- Arris International plc, a telecoms equipment manufacturer, on the US$7.4bn public takeover by CommScope Inc, and on Arris' £1.4bn public takeover of Pace plc

-- Telefonica S.A./ O2 on the O2/Vodafone UK towers joint venture CTIL, on the proposed £10bn sale of O2 to Hutchison Whampoa/Three, on the proposed £31bn O2/Virgin Media merger, and on O2's mobile payments and marketing joint venture with Vodafone and Everything Everywhere
+- Telefonica on the proposed £10bn sale of O2 to Hutchison Whampoa/Three, on the proposed £31bn O2/Virgin Media merger, and on O2's mobile payments and marketing joint venture with Vodafone and Everything Everywhere

-- IHS Holding on its acquisition of over 5,700 telecommunication towers in South Africa from MTN Group, on its acquisition of Helios Towers Nigeria (over 1,200 telecommunications towers) from Helios, and on its acquisition of over 1,100 telecommunications towers in Zambia and Rwanda from Bharti Airtel
+- IHS Holding on its acquisition of over 5,700 telecoms towers in South Africa from MTN Group, on its acquisition of Helios Towers Nigeria (over 1,200 towers) from Helios, and on its acquisition of over 1,100 towers in Zambia and Rwanda from Bharti Airtel

 - ORIX Corporation on its acquisition of a 70% stake in Gravis Capital Management, an alternative asset manager of funds investing primarily in the U.K. infrastructure, renewable energy and real estate sectors